What are Psychometric Assessments?

 These types of psychometric tests tend to be time-limited and taken online, and are best completed in a calm and quiet setting.
 Much like an exam, aptitude testing will have correct and incorrect answers.
 A candidate’s score will determine their level of intelligence, and therefore their level of ability in relation to the role.

 Personality tests – also known as occupational tests – explore a candidate’s suitability by measuring interests, values, behaviours and motivations.
-The Occupational Personality Questionnaire is one of these – this one focuses on matching personality to the job role itself.

 Personality tests usually have no strict time limit and no right or wrong answers, so they differ from aptitude tests.
 With these types of assessments, you’ll tend to rate scenarios or statements on a scale of how much or how little you agree with each one.